ig3/srf/README.md

 At the top right of the home page and front and back pages, there is a status indicator.
-Green, yellow or red depending on new card mode: Green if new cards will be presented if there are no cards due; Yellow if new cards will be presented interleaved with due cards; and Red if no new cards will be presented.
+Green, yellow or red depending on new card mode: Green if new cards will be presented interleaved with due cards and if there are no cards due; Yellow if new cards will be presented interleaved with due cards; and Red if no new cards will be presented.
 Below this are counts of cards due, minutes of study the past 24 hours and minutes of study the next 24 hours (estimated).

 #### Buttons